Granny Can’t Remember Me

 A Children’s Book About Alzheimer’s

-Granny Can’t Remember Me is a lighthearted picture book about Alzheimer’s disease and dementia told from the perspective of a six-year-old boy, appropriate for preschool and early elementary school children, ages 3 – 8.
+Granny Can’t Remember Me is a lighthearted picture book about Alzheimer’s disease and dementia told from the perspective of a six-year-old boy, appropriate for ages 3 – 8.
 Granny can’t remember that Joey likes soccer and rockets and dogs.
 Granny can’t remember much of anything.
 But with Granny’s stories of her Three Best Days, Joey knows she loves him just the same.

-Alzheimer’s disease is more and more common, and many young children experience this sometimes scary and sad family situation.
-Granny Can’t Remember Me shows a boy’s acceptance and love for his grandmother despite this unfortunate illness.
+Alzheimer’s disease is common, and many young children experience this sometimes scary and sad family situation.
+Granny Can’t Remember Me shows a boy’s acceptance and love for his grandmother even with this unfortunate illness.

 Testimonials for Granny Can’t Remember Me